Every business needs to be active on social media to be relevant in today’s digital world.

 This is an opportunity for you to showcase how your products and services can be used.

-I also like the idea of taking candid photos of your employees.
+We also like the idea of taking candid photos of your employees.
 Showing your staff in photos will create a more authentic connection with your audience.
 Your followers will realize there are real people behind your brand.

 10. Get abstract